French Cookery School LE PISTOU - Uzès, South of France

 HOW IT ALL CAME TO BE...

 In her late teens Petra studied French Literature in Paris, then moved to East Africa to run tented safari camps in the wilds of Tanzania.

-After finishing a BA in Fine Art in Dublin (while continuing to write and photograph food) she aspired to become an artist - painting and photography remain favourite pastimes.
+After finishing a BA in Fine Art in Dublin (while continuing to photograph and write about food) she aspired to become an artist - painting and photography remain favourite pastimes.

-In 2005 she moved to the South of France to restore a rambling old village house near Narbonne, which she ran as a B&B with a foodie and artistic edge.
-For 10 years she gave cookery and art courses here, but as the B&B became more successful, there was less time for her courses.
+In 2005 she moved to the South of France to restore a rambling old village house near Narbonne which she ran as B&B with a foodie and artistic edge.
+For 10 years she gave cookery and art courses here, but as the B&B became more successful she found there was wasn't enough time for her courses.
 So she sold up and move east, towards Provence.